nablarch/nablarch-document/en/application_framework/application_framework/libraries/service_availability.rst

 The following can be realized by using this function.

-* Blocks access to some functions on the Web and returns a 503 error.
+* Blocks access to some functions on the web and returns a 503 error.
 * Idles (standby without processing) in the resident batch.

 .. important::
  This function should be used only when the application requirements are met.
  This function manages the service availability status using the database and configures the service availability on a request basis (see :ref:`service_availability-settings`).
- For example, a Web registration function is generally composed of multiple requests such as initial display/confirmation/return/registration.
+ For example, a web registration function is generally composed of multiple requests such as initial display/confirmation/return/registration.
  Therefore, while service availability can be configured in detail for this function, data design is also required in detail, which may reduce productivity during development and increase operational load after release.